Missed One Ball State Day? You can still make an impact.

 Foundation Employee Giving Challenge

-100% participation of Foundation employees unlocks $500 from Foundation and BSUAA President Jean Crosby towards the Ball State Fund.
+100% participation of Foundation employees unlocks $500 from Foundation and BSUAA President Jean Crosby towards Cardinal Kitchen.

 Don't forget to share!